October 8, 2022

 And much to my amusement, the distance to Santiago was measured out to the third decimal point!
 Because nothing says choose your own adventure like a marker indicating the distance to the closest meter (or 3.37 feet).

 I effortlessly passed the first six pilgrims of the morning, all of whom are just wearing light daypacks and moving at a leisurely speed.
-I climbed into the foothills above Ribadeo, in awe of how good my body felt.
-I was so much stronger now than I was three weeks ago.
+As I climbed into the foothills above Ribadeo, I was in awe of how good my body felt.
+I am now much stronger than I was three weeks ago.
 My pack seemed as easy to carry now as those pilgrims’ daypacks.

 However, one negative thing was still nagging at me.
 As strong as I felt, and as athletic as my legs have become, I still have a few extra pounds hanging around the midsection.

-Normally any “extra luggage” I had starting out would melt off me on a long hike like this.
+Usually, any “extra luggage” I had starting out on my journey would melt off me on a long hike.
 But perhaps middle age is harder to contend with than I’d expected.
-Or maybe three weeks of eating napolitanas or croissants for breakfast wan’t the best weight management plan if you hoped to lose a few pounds along the way.
+Or maybe three weeks of eating napolitanas or croissants for breakfast wasn’t the best weight management plan if you hoped to lose a few pounds along the way.

 Then I remembered that I was no longer in Asturias, where the shell’s hinge (or flat bottom) pointed pilgrims in the direction they were supposed to travel.
 Here in Galicia, the shell was simply another symbol of the Camino.
 The direction of the nearby arrows is what I really needed to pay attention to.